 What is Board and Batten Siding?

-board and batten in woodgrain texture - ASCEND Board and batten siding is a vertical siding style that originated in Sweden and Norway during the colonial period.
+Board and batten siding is a vertical siding style that originated in Sweden and Norway during the colonial period.
 It became popular in North America in the mid-19th century, especially in the eastern United States, and was often used for outbuildings such as barns and sheds, earning it the nickname “barn siding.”
-Some regions of the country still refer to it by that name.
+Some regions of the country still refer to it by that name. |

 Essentially, the battens, or the thinner strips, closed the gaps between the wider planks of wood, creating a more air-tight structure that provided better insulation benefits.
 Over decades, the traditional wood planks and strips were replaced by vinyl, proving to be more water and termite proof.